Haim Arlosoroff: Political career

-In the 1923 Zionist Congress, Arlosoroff was elected to the Zionist Action Committee.
-He was only 24 years old at the time.
+At the 1923 Zionist Congress, Arlosoroff was elected to the Zionist Action Committee.
+He was 24 years old at the time.
 Turning down a university position, he left Germany for British Mandatory Palestine in 1924.
 Arlosoroff was chosen in 1926 to represent the Yishuv at the League of Nations in Geneva.

-Arlosoroff's hope for peaceful cooperation and compromise with Arabs would be severely tested.
+Arlosoroff's hope for peaceful cooperation and compromise with Arabs was severely tested.
 In 1929, the consciously aggressive Betar Youth Movement, organized under Ze'ev Jabotinsky's Union of Revisionist Zionists, took part in a coalition to assertively enforce and enlarge a Jewish presence in the proximity of the Western Wall.
-The activities of Betar and their associates provoked an explosive reaction from the Arab community, in whose perception these activities had dishonored the Muslim holy site on the adjacent Temple Mount.
+The activities of Betar and its associates provoked an explosive reaction from the Arab community, in whose perception these activities had dishonored the Muslim holy site on the adjacent Temple Mount.
 The violent Western Wall Uprisings of 1929 ensued, which resulted in the loss of many lives, including civilians.
 Instead of inciting further Arab tensions, Arlosoroff strongly criticized the Revisionists for insensitively provoking the animosity.

 In 1930, Arlosoroff helped unify the two major Zionist socialist political parties, the Poale Zion and the Hapoel Hatzair, to form the Mapai Labour Party.
 Through Mapai's political muscle, Arlosoroff was elected as a member of the Zionist Executive at the 1931 Zionist Congress.
 In addition, he was named Political Director of the Jewish Agency for Palestine, a position he held until his 1933 assassination.

 As the Jewish Agency's Political Director, Arlosoroff first believed that the British would support increased Jewish settlement in Mandatory Palestine, so he worked with the governing British Mandatory Administration.
-Prior to his tenure as Political Director, Arlosoroff had already familiarized himself with the British system of rule, having written an essay titled "The British Administration and the Jewish National Home".
+Before his tenure as Political Director, he had already familiarized himself with the British system of rule, having written an essay titled "The British Administration and the Jewish National Home".
 During his years in office, Arlosoroff developed close working relationships with Britain's High Commissioner Sir Arthur Wauchope and British Colonial Secretary Sir Philip Cunliffe-Lister.

-Arlosoroff was a close friend of the Jewish scientist and statesman, Chaim Weizmann.
-Dr. Weizmann was considered to be among the most politically moderate of Arlosoroff's Mapai Zionist contemporaries.
+Arlosoroff was a close friend of the Jewish scientist and statesman Chaim Weizmann.
+Weizmann was considered to be among the most politically moderate of Arlosoroff's Mapai Zionist contemporaries.